maoyuans/chronicles-of-terre/subclasses/Rogue-Gunslinger.md

 ## Steel and Sulphur

 Starting at 3rd level, your finesse and agility allows you to weave in sidearm attacks in between quick strikes.
-When you use the attack action and attack with a finesse one-handed melee weapon, you can use a bonus action to attack with a light firearm you are holding.

-## Serrated Crescendo

-Starting at 9th level, you learn to dance the lines between danger and safety on the battlefield.
-Whenever you attack a target with a melee weapon attack, you may move 10 ft towards the target as part of the attack.
-Whenever you hit a target within 5 ft of you with a ranged weapon attack, you may move 10 ft away from the target as part of the attack.
-Both movements do not provoke attacks of opportunity, unless you choose to.
+When you use the attack action and attack with a finesse one-handed melee weapon, you can use a bonus action to attack the same target with a light firearm you are holding.
+You may choose to move 5 ft away from the target as part of the firearm attack; this movement does not provoke attacks of opportunity, unless you choose to.

+## Trick Shot

+Starting at 9th level, you learn to strike your enemies from odd angles, hitting spots where they least expect.
+You gain the following features:
+- ***Cunning Strike: Ricochet (Cost: 3d6)***.
+Can only be triggered with a firearm attack.
+You make an additional attack against a target within 30 ft and within line of sight of your first target.
+You do not need line of sight to the additional target.
+Sneak Attack may apply to the additional target as well, deducting the cost of *Cunning Strike: Ricochet*.
+- ***Coin Trick***.
+As an item interaction, you may toss a counterfeit coin towards a point you can see within 30 ft of you.
+The coin has 10 AC, 1 hitpoint, and falls to the ground and disappears at the end of your turn.
+You may always apply *Cunning Strike: Ricochet* without a die cost when attacking the counterfeit coin.

 ## Duelist's Riposte